Private Men's Health GP, Sexual Medicine & Psychosexual Therapy

 2. Psychological and relational context

 Many symptoms have a psychological dimension — even when there's also something physical going on.
-I explore stress, anxiety, confidence, relationship dynamics, and any psychological factors that may be contributing, using a psychosexual and psychotherapeutic lens.
+I explore stress, anxiety, confidence, relationship dynamics, and any psychological factors that may be contributing, using a psychosexual and therapeutic lens.

 3. Integrated treatment plan